 The Bag Feels Heavy, and Even Heavier When Full

-My Lily Jade Elizabeth bag weighs about 3 lbs without the organizer insert and about 4 lbs with it.
+My Lily Jade bag (the Elizabeth) weighs about 3 lbs without the organizer insert and about 4 lbs with it.
 Add to that a whole host of baby gear and you’re carrying a pretty heavy bag around.
 Note: for comparison’s sake, my super-basic diaper bag backpack from Amazon is only about 1.5 lbs before filling.

 It’s a Bit Large/Bulky